Blank Space (medium)

 Program Educational Objectives

 The faculty of ChBE strives to continuously improve our undergraduate program in Chemical & Biomolecular Engineering.
-The educational objectives reflect the needs, and have been reviewed by, among others, the Advisory Board, the faculty, and the students:
+The educational objectives reflect the needs of all of our constituents, and have been reviewed by, among others, the Advisory Board, the faculty, and the students:

 • Graduates will be recognized for excellence and leadership and selected for high-impact industrial, academic, government, and other professional positions